eliashanelt/ba/progress_reports/cw8/report.typ

 == Issues
+Issues I ran into using the Portenta H7

 = Proposed Section for Bachelor Thesis

 One of the initial ideas for prototyping involved using the Arduino Portenta H7 board.
 Although this board can be programmed with the Arduino IDE, it poses several challenges for professional embedded development.
 First, the Arduino ecosystem lacks a robust debugging interface, making it difficult to perform efficient troubleshooting during the development phase.
 Moreover, Arduino uses its own variant of C/C++, which can be tedious to work with when implementing more advanced features.